rbisdorff/Digraph3/docSphinx/tutorial.rst

    Ranking-by-choosing from the office choice outranking digraph

 In this **ranking-by-choosing** method, where we operate the *epistemic fusion* of iterated (strict) first and last choices, compromise alternative *D* is now ranked before compromise alternative *G*.
 If the computing node supports multiple processor cores, first and last choosing iterations are run in parallel.
-The overall partial ordering result shows again the important fact that the most expensive site *A*, and the cheapest site *C*, both appear incomparable with most of the other alternatives, as is apparent from the Hasse diagram  of the ranking-by-choosing relation (see :numref:`officeChoiceRanking`).
+The overall partial ordering result shows again the important fact that the most expensive location *A*, and the cheapest location *C*, both appear incomparable with most of the other alternatives, as is apparent from the Hasse diagram  of the ranking-by-choosing relation (see :numref:`officeChoiceRanking`).

 The best choice recommendation appears hence depending on the very importance the CEO is attaching to each of the three decision objectives he is considering.
-In the setting here, where he considers that *maximizing the future turnover* is the most important objective followed by *minimizing the Costs* and, less important, *maximizing the working conditions*, site *D* represents actually the best compromise.
-However, if *Costs* do not play much a role, it would be perhaps better to decide to move to the most advantageous site *A*; or if, on the contrary, *Costs* do matter a lot, moving to the cheapest alternative *C* could definitely represent a more convincing recommendation.
+In the setting here, where he considers that *maximizing the future turnover* is the most important objective followed by *minimizing the Costs* and, less important, *maximizing the working conditions*, location *D* represents actually the best compromise.
+However, if *Costs* do not play much a role, it would be perhaps better to decide to move to the most advantageous location *A*; or if, on the contrary, *Costs* do matter a lot, moving to the cheapest alternative *C* could definitely represent a more convincing recommendation.

 It might be worth, as an **exercise**, to modify these criteria significance weights in the 'officeChoice.py' data file in such a way that